 If you think of a privacy budget in terms of money, maybe your privacy budget is $1.00.
 You could ask a single $1 question if you’d like, but you couldn’t ask any more questions after that.
 Or you could ask one $0.30 question and seven $0.10 questions.

-Some metaphors are dangerous, but the idea of comparing cumulative privacy impact to a financial budget is a good one.
+Metaphors can be dangerous, but the idea of comparing cumulative privacy impact to a financial budget is a good one.
 You have a total amount you can spend, and you can chose how you spend it.

 The only problem with privacy budgets is that they tend to be overly cautious because they’re based on worst-case estimates.
 There are several ways to mitigate this.
 A simple way to stretch privacy budgets is to cache query results.
 If you ask a question twice, you get the same answer both times, and you’re only charged once.